marcusoftnet/marcusoftnet.github.io/_posts/2023-05-04-they-dont-know-what-they-are-doing.md

 Another part of this problem is probably [knowledge deficit fallacy](https://deepstash.com/idea/249690/the-information-deficit-model), which states: `if they/you only knew what I know you would act like me.
 Since I'm acting logically and base my actions on that information`.

 That is not true.
 It's a myth.
-Given the same information people will still interpret the facts differently, act on previous expriences and understand, in the end making different decisions.
+Given the same information people will still interpret the facts differently, act on previous experiences and understand, in the end making different decisions.

 It's quite a though pill to swallow - very annoying to be honest.
 Since it basically means that we cannot inform our way out of "the problem".